yaofeng-wang/product-detection/README.md

 7. Hill climbing algorithm.
 8. Stacking.
 9. Use 100% labeled data to train model.
-10. Try other model architecture.
+10. Try other model architecture e.g. inception_resnet_v2, inception_v3, nasnet, efficientnet but I'm reluctant to try this because the current models are already overfitting the training data (>0.99 acc).

 ## Things to note:
 1. Validation set seems to resemble closely to test set.
 Calidation accuracy is usually within +0.02 of public score.